Tom Beaulieu

 Beaulieu was first elected to the territorial legislature in the 2007 Northwest Territories general election.
 He won the Tu Nedhe electoral district defeating incumbent Bobby J. Villeneuve with nearly 53% of the popular vote.

 In 2015, he won reelection to the legislature in the new district of Tu Nedhé-Wiilideh.
 He retired from politics in 2019, and did not run for another term in the 2019 election.

+In July 2024, Tom Beaulieu became the Administrator of Fort Resolution after the Government of the Northwest Territories removed the elected Mayor and City Council members.
+The NWT government said that the hamlet faced significant “financial and operational challenges” that must be addressed.